jjmcsorley/bootstrap-jekyll/README.md

 ### To Do

-- Update liquid on blog.html to show all post
 - Update liquid on blog.html to limits the number of post showing
 - Update liquid on blog.html to incorporate pagination
 - Create John Doe's Bio Page and link that to post